5eh/multibase/flab/README.md

-# <µ BlockBeats Frontend Lab (FLAB)
+# <ï¿½ BlockBeats Frontend Lab (FLAB)

 A lightweight, experimental frontend for visualizing and exploring the BlockBeats music generation platform.
 FLAB provides an interactive timeline interface to browse and play blockchain-generated music.

 ## ( Features